baphus/LETReview/README.md

 ## 🤝 Contributing & Feedback

 Contributions, issues, and feature requests are welcome!
-If you have suggestions for improvement or want to report a bug, please feel free to check the [issues page](https://github.com/your-username/letreview/issues) or reach out.
+If you have suggestions for improvement or want to report a bug, please feel free to check the [issues page](https://github.com/your-username/myreviewer/issues) or reach out.
 Your feedback is highly appreciated.

 ## ❤️ Dedication

-This app is lovingly dedicated to my girlfriend, Yve, an aspiring teacher who inspired this project.
+This app is lovingly dedicated to my girlfriend, Yve, who inspired this project.

 ## 📄 License